angular/angular/aio/content/guide/dependency-injection.md

 Angular creates injectors for you as it executes the app, starting with the _root injector_ that it creates during the [bootstrap process](guide/bootstrapping).

-You do have to register _providers_ with an injector before the injector can create that service.
+Angular doesn't automatically know how you want to create instances of your services or the injector to create your service.
+You must configure it by specifying providers for every service.

 **Providers** tell the injector _how to create the service_.
 Without a provider, the injector would not know